nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

-* improve name of api worker scrip
-* improve scron job so that there is always one job running (singleton respanned at regular intervals?)

 * add a dedicated code formater? (yapf?)
 * clean-up code and improve comments / documentation,
 * document the inner-workings,